Skip to content

 I’m a marketer.
 I’ve been one for more than nine years.
 I’ve founded and sold a creative media agency, worked in product marketing for SaaS companies, managed millions in paid media budgets, run SEO operations across a dozen markets, and led growth for startups to scaleups.

 I built all of it in two months, not counting the research.
-Then I kept going because the features I’d planned for “someday” turned out to be buildable now.
+Then kept going because the features I’d planned for “someday” turned out to be buildable now.
 Claude Code wrote the Swift, the TypeScript, the CSS.
 I made every design and product decision.
 And I could not have built any of it two years ago.

 The Great Leveler (And Why the Moat Has Moved)